 - How to pick the right chair for every activity.

-- How to improve a child’s safety without cratering their spirit or becoming the “don’t sit like that” police.
+- How to improve safety without cratering their spirit or becoming the “don’t sit like that” police.

 - How to pick the best bikes, scooters, sports equipment and even the best sport for a child.

-- How to make music lessons less tiring or painful.
+- How to make music lessons less tiring and less painful.

 - How to create a sleep routine, and a great sleep environment that is truly safe AND refreshing.
 No hospital bed required!